 Some doulas offer scholarships or participate in groups that offer special incentives for families who meet certain requirements.
 An example might be income based, but there may also be a population-based assistance, like refugee families, teens, families giving birth with certain programs or at certain income levels.

-Get answers to other frequency asked questions about doulas here!
+Get answers to other frequently asked questions about doulas here!

 A collaborative piece, written for PDX Birth with the doulas of Brave Birth Doula Care.